What is a Résumé?

 Cover Letter Resources

 - For detailed information about cover letters, pick up a Résumé, CV and Written Communication Guide at the Center for Career Development.

-- To have a cover letter reviewed, students may set up an appointment for Same Day Career Coaching through Nexus.
+- To have a cover letter reviewed, students may schedule an appointment for Same Day Career Coaching.
 During semester breaks, call 860-486-3013 for hours and information.